peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

    Object valueOb)`<br>
  Adds a new key and its value to this CBOR map, or adds the value if the key doesn't exist.
-* `static <T> void AddConverter​(Type type,
-            ICBORConverter<T> converter)`<br>
- Deprecated.
-To be replaced with the AddConverter method of CBORTypeMapper.
- To be replaced with the AddConverter method of CBORTypeMapper.
 * `static CBORObject Addition​(CBORObject first,
         CBORObject second)`<br>
  Finds the sum of two CBOR numbers.
-* `static void AddTagHandler​(com.upokecenter.numbers.EInteger bigintTag,
-             ICBORTag handler)`<br>
- Deprecated.
-May be removed in the future without replacement.
- May be removed in the future without replacement.
-* `static void AddTagHandler​(BigInteger bigintTag,
-             ICBORTag handler)`<br>
- Deprecated.
-May be removed in the future without replacement.
- May be removed in the future without replacement.
-* `BigInteger AsBigInteger()`<br>
- Deprecated.
-Use the AsEInteger method instead.
- Use the AsEInteger method instead.
 * `boolean AsBoolean()`<br>
  Returns false if this object is False, Null, or Undefined; otherwise, true.
 * `byte AsByte()`<br>